droe-lang/droe-lang.github.io/src/guide/data-structures.md

   url: /guide/task-actions/
 ---

 Data structures allow you to create custom types that group related data together, making your programs more organized and easier to understand.
-Roelang provides a simple yet powerful `data` construct for defining custom data types.
+Roe provides a simple yet powerful `data` construct for defining custom data types.

 ## Basic Data Structure Syntax